graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 ## Method Parameters

+Parameters on your action methods are interpreted as field arguments in your graph.
 GraphQL will inspect your method parameters and add the appropriate [`SCALAR`](../types/scalars), [`ENUM`](../types/enums) and [`INPUT_OBJECT`](../types/input-objects) graph types to your schema automatically.

 ### Naming your Input Arguments

-By default, GraphQL will name a field' arguments the same as the parameter names in your method.
+By default, GraphQL will name a field's arguments the same as the parameter names in your method.
 Sometimes you'll want to override this, like when needing to use a C# keyword as an argument name.
 Use the `[FromGraphQL]` attribute on the parameter to accomplish this.

 ```csharp title="Overriding a Default Argument Name"
 public class BakeryController : GraphController